You are currently viewing: Medela - English

 At the same time, your newborn is also learning to coordinate the way he sucks and swallows, so some coughing and spluttering at the breast is also to be expected.

-After around four to six weeks, surges in your prolactin will gradually decrease, and your milk production should start to follow a more straightforward ‘supply and demand’ process based on your baby’s needs.2 But with so many hormonal changes happening in your body as a new mum, it’s not surprising that it can take time to adjust.
-Some mums find that their milk supply settles down quickly, while for others it may take a little longer.
+After around four to six weeks, surges in your prolactin will gradually decrease, and your milk production should start to follow a more straightforward ‘supply and demand’ process based on your baby’s needs.2 But with so many hormonal changes happening in your body as a new mom, it’s not surprising that it can take time to adjust.
+Some moms find that their milk supply settles down quickly, while for others it may take a little longer.

 Signs of breast milk oversupply in your baby